 - Balls of loose webbing, either near the pot edge, or affixed to the underside of lower leaves

 A quick inspection under the microscope revealed they definitely weren’t related to earth worms.
-They were fly maggots; most likely a species of fungus gnat or midge.
+(True “pot worms” can appear in compost and other material with high organic matter, but tend to be white and highly segmented near the ends, and are unlikely to occur in sterilized potting mix).
+Instead, these were fly maggots; most likely a species of fungus gnat or midge.

 The balls of webbing were actually loosely protecting larvae that were pupating.
 Here’s what the pupae look like:

 The National Identification Service in Ottawa confirmed that samples were indeed a type of fungus gnat.
 The “normal” fungus gnats we regularly see in the greenhouse are Dark-Winged Fungus gnats, in the family Sciaridae.
 The ones we’re suddenly seeing are in a closely related family, Mycetophilidae, which literally translates to “fungus-loving” (finally, my high school Latin comes in handy!!!).
 The actual species identified was Sclophila mississippiensis.